Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The rise of nonparametric causal inference in the Neyman-Rubin tradition has been one of the most important recent developments in quantitative social and biomedical sciences.
-This perspective, with its focus on the average effects and its acceptance of effect heterogeneity as the rule rather than the exception, has rightly prompted greater skepticism of statistical methods that rely on parametric assumptions.
-It is then perhaps no surprise that RI, which has traditionally been motivated in terms of shift hypotheses or other highly structured models of treatment effects \cite[e.g.,][]{Lehmann63a, Rosenbaum02a}, has also been regarded with skepticism, despite its freedom from other distributional assumptions.
+The rise of nonparametric causal inference in the Neyman-Rubin tradition, with its emphasis on average effects and on effect heterogeneity as the rule rather than the exception, has rightly prompted greater skepticism of statistical methods that rely on parametric assumptions.
+It is perhaps no surprise that this skepticism has also extended to RI, which despite its freedom from other distributional assumptions has traditionally been motivated in terms of shift hypotheses or other highly structured models of treatment effects \cite[e.g.,][]{Lehmann63a, Rosenbaum02a}.

-We have argued that the view of RI prevalent among statisticians and applied researchers ---that RI is useful only for assessing the typically uninteresting and implausible sharp hypothesis that treatment had no effect at all---is too limited.
+We have argued that the view of RI prevalent among statisticians and applied researchers ---that RI is useful only for assessing the typically uninteresting sharp hypothesis that treatment had no effect at all---is too limited.
 We have proved that randomization tests can be valid under a more general bounded null, that this fact can be exploited to derive confidence intervals for the maximum or minimum effect, and that many familiar test statistics can lead to tests with this property.
-We then extended the RI for the maximum (or minimum) effect to general quantiles of the individual effects, which provides equivalently confidence intervals for the number (or equivalently proportion) of units with effects larger than (or smaller than) certain threshold.
-Moreover, the confidence intervals for all quantiles of individual effects are simultaneously valid, and thus provide a free lunch on the basis of usual RI.
-We have also highlighted the value of less familiar statistics such as the Stephenson rank sum, which is sensitive to the extremes of the treatment effect distribution, and explained the normative and theoretical relevance to infer quantiles of individual effects.
+We then extended the RI for the maximum (or minimum) effect to general quantiles of the individual effects, which in turn provides confidence intervals for the number (or equivalently proportion) of units with effects larger than (or smaller than) any threshold.
+Moreover, the confidence intervals for all quantiles of individual effects are simultaneously valid.